-Tinnitus is a problem that approximately 10-15% of the population reports experiencing on a regular basis.
-About a quarter of these suffer to a degree of tinnitus severe enough to seek medical attention.
+Tinnitus is a problem that approximately 10-15% of the population experiences on a regular basis (Figure 1).
+About a quarter of these suffer severely enough to seek medical attention.
 These numbers are likely to increase since tinnitus affects about one third of the population over age 65, and in industrial countries, noise pollutants and life span are increasing.

 There are many different types of tinnitus.
 Tinnitus can vary in the way it sounds, its severity, as well as its annoyance.
 It is most commonly referred to as "ringing in the brain".
-Individuals have reported anything from intermittent episodes that are not very bothersome to a constant noise that can negatively influence one's daily life.
-Tinnitus takes many different forms; for example, a ringing or chirping, "whooshing" or clicking sounds.
-It can occur a few times a month or many times in one day.
-It can last for a few moments or several hours, or it can be constant without relief - even while people sleep.
-For some, tinnitus has a pulsating or repetitive pattern.
+Individuals have reported everything from intermittent episodes that are not very bothersome to a constant noise that can negatively influence one's daily life.